rayct/passwd_generator/README.md

 # Generate Secure Random Passwords and Tokens in Python
-## In this piece, I learned the proper ways to generate strong random passwords and tokens that are cryptographically secured.
+## In this piece, I learned the correct ways to generate strong random passwords and tokens that are cryptographically secured.
 ## Having secure random numbers allows us to manage sensitive information, such as password and security tokens.
 ## We will be using the secrets module, available since Python 3.6.
 The official documentation states: